 5b.
 The AMF acknowledges the un-subscription request from 5a by sending Namf_EventExposure_Unsubscribe response.

-6. If UE is in CM_Idle state, the target NF (i.e. either the AMF or the SMF) initiates the Network Triggered Service Request procedures as described in TS 23.502 [3] clause 4.2.3.3.
+6. If UE is in CM_Idle state, the target NF (i.e. either the AMF or the SMF) initiates the Network Triggered Service Request procedures as described in clause 4.2.3.3 of TS 23.502 [3].

 7a.
 If the target NF is AMF, the AMF initiates UCU procedure to inform the UE that UUA is revoked.
 The AMF shall also initiate the release of PDU Sessions related to UAS services.

 7b.
-If the target NF is AMF, based on network policy the AMF may start network initiated de-registration process as described in clause 4.2.2.3.3 in TS 23.502 [3].
+If the target NF is AMF, based on network policy the AMF may start network initiated de-registration process as described in clause 4.2.2.3.3 of TS 23.502 [3].

 7c.
 If the target NF is SMF, the SMF starts network initiated PDU session release process as described in clause 4.3.4 of TS 23.502 [3] to release the associated PDU session.